 Vermont has one natural gas distribution company, Vermont Gas Systems (VGS).
 VGS serves approximately 40,000 customers in northwestern Vermont and continues to increase its customer base.

-VGS is subject to Vermont Public Service Board (Board or PSB) rules regarding regulation of its service, including:
+VGS is subject to Vermont Public Utility Commission (Commission or PUC) rules regarding regulation of its service, including:

-- PSB Rule 3.200 - Ratepayer Deposits for Gas, Electric, Water, Telephone, and Cable Television Service.
+- PUC Rule 3.200 - Ratepayer Deposits for Gas, Electric, Water, Telephone, and Cable Television Service.

-- PSB Rule 3.300 - Disconnection of Residential Gas, Electric, and Water Service.
+- PUC Rule 3.300 - Disconnection of Residential Gas, Electric, and Water Service.

-- PSB Rule 3.400 - Disconnection of Cable Television Service and Non-residential Electric, Gas, and Water Service.
+- PUC Rule 3.400 - Disconnection of Cable Television Service and Non-residential Electric, Gas, and Water Service.

 Financial Assistance (Residential Bills)